-- Board member, Chinese Medicine & Acupuncture Society of Australia
+- Council member, Chinese Medicine Council of New South Wales

 - Member, Australasian Epidemiological Association